Understanding Your Lab Work: What Conventional Medicine Misses

 Why Does "Normal" Not Mean Healthy?

 Reference ranges on a standard lab report are built from population averages.
 The lab collects results from thousands of people who had that test run — a population that includes people with undiagnosed autoimmune conditions, prediabetes, subclinical hypothyroidism, and chronic inflammation.
 The "normal" range is simply where 95% of those results fall.
-You are being compared to a population that is, by and large, already unwell.
+You're being compared to a population that is, by and large, already unwell.

 This is the medical equivalent of waiting for the house to burn down before you acknowledge the smoke.